prajwalch/yazap/README.md

         // logic here
     }

-    // valueOf recursively search for an argument but if app and subcommand has same argument name
+    // valueOf recursively search for an argument but if app and subcommand have same argument name
-    // like in this example app and subcmd2 has same ARG argument in that case it will return the value
+    // like in this example app and subcmd2 have same ARG argument in that case it will return the value
-    // of app because it will tries to find in self.args then it will begin to search in self.subcommand
+    // of app ARG because it will tries to find in self.args then it will begin to search in self.subcommand
     // if not found.
-Therefore to get the value subcmd2 ARG call subcommandMatches(cmd_name) to get args
+Therefore to get the value of subcmd2 ARG call subcommandMatches(cmd_name) to get args
     // of cmd_name then you can call valueOf

     if (app_args.subcommandMatches("subcmd-2")) |subcmd2_args| {